mcbobke/PowerShell-Environment/README.md

 powershell.exe -ExecutionPolicy Bypass -File .\Invoke-EnvironmentSetup.ps1
 ```

-To install Windows OpenSSH and WinDbg at the same time:
+To install Windows OpenSSH and WinDbg alongside the profile (you can also leave either of them out):

 ```
 powershell.exe -ExecutionPolicy Bypass -File .\Invoke-EnvironmentSetup.ps1 -InstallSSH -InstallWinDbg
 ```

+There are also batch script installers for each possible combination.
+Make sure to right-click and run as admin.

 ### Uninstallation

 ```
 powershell.exe -ExecutionPolicy Bypass -File .\Invoke-EnvironmentTeardown.ps1
 ```

+Or run the uninstall batch script.

 ### Features